good-idea/sane-shopify/README.md

 - `@sane-shopify/sync-utils`: Utilities that are used across the packages
 - `@sane-shopify/types`: Types that are used across packages.

+## Curious? 🤔

+If you want to be notified of updates, leave a comment in [this issue](https://github.com/good-idea/sane-shopify/issues/22).

 ## What this project is

 **Sane Shopify** was built after working around the limitations of the Shopify product & collection editor.
 Shopify has great e-commerce administration capabilities, but as a CMS, it's far behind solutions such as Sanity in terms of customization.
 Adding content beyond Shopify's defaults requires working with metafields, through 3rd-party apps or plugins.
 For example: